fjarri-attic/oldi-hero-translation/hero_en.md

 "I often have to think, Middle - the environment helps..." **[literally "is conductive to it" - any better phrasing?]**

-The face of the speaker (if, of course, he has one) is not visible, but the tone of the answer leaves no doubt that the Senior is now grinning sarcastically.
+The face of the speaker (if, of course, he has one) is not visible, but the tone of the answer leaves no doubt that Senior is now grinning sarcastically.

 "Then you must understand how dangerous this idea is, if it comes true!
 Junior is afraid of losing power, he is always afraid of losing power and frantically comes up with new... new weapons, and we still keep quiet and turn a blind eye to the possible consequences!
 Previously, it was acceptable - not the same scale, not the same power, not to mention that without us, without the Family..."